techidaily/site-windows11/source/_posts/rectifying-thx-not-working-in-windows-setup.md

 `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\`
 5. Locate the**Razer** key.
 If it exists, right-click and select**Delete** .
 Click**Yes** to confirm the action.
 6. Close Registry Editor and restart your PC.
-7. Next, go to the[THX Spatial Audio page](https://razer.a9yw.net/c/119570/642901/10229?subId1=UUmuoUeUpU2019052&subId2=emuo&u=https%3A%2F%2Fwww.razer.com%2Fp%2FRZ11-13000-0001) and download the installer.
+7. Next, go to the [THX Spatial Audio page](https://razer.a9yw.net/c/119570/642901/10229?subId1=UUmuoUeUpU2019052&subId2=emuo&u=https%3A%2F%2Fwww.razer.com%2Fp%2FRZ11-13000-0001) and download the installer.
 It's an online installer, so wait for the setup to download and install the app.

  Additionally, if you have Razer Synapse installed, check if an update is available.
 To do this, launch the app and click on the**Settings** (**Gear**) icon on top of the toolbar.
 Next, open the**About** tab and click on**Check for updates.**